Azure/azure-iot-sdk-node/digitaltwins/model_repository/readme.md

 **PREVIEW - WILL LIKELY HAVE BREAKING CHANGES**

 This client library lets you connect to your Azure IoT Hub Model Repository and lets you manage your models.
-It complements the `azure-iot-digital-twins` package that covers the initial set of Digital Twin APIs.
+It complements the `azure-iot-digitaltwin-service` package that covers the initial set of Digital Twin APIs.